totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

 .. figure:: ../../imgs/tutorial_ch1_fig9.png
    :alt: ../../imgs/tutorial_ch1\_fig9.png
-Figure 9: Creating an Carol App
+Figure 9: Creating an Carol App.

 After clicking on ``Create a new App`` you will be prompted with a couple of infos to be filled: